enthought/enaml/docs/source/index.rst

 Example
 ^^^^^^^

-For the impatient enaml user here is an example showcasing some of the wx based widgets:
+For the impatient Enaml user here is an example showcasing some of the wx based widgets:

 .. include:: example.enaml